For further driving instructions and links to other roundabout pages, please review the information below the article.

 (2) The Inside Lane: is employed by those vehicles wanting to exit at the second or third exit road.

-Please note some drivers also use the outside lane to access the second exit (jam-busting), while this is not a recommended practice, it is important to exercise caution when using roundabouts.
+Please note some drivers also use the outside lane to access the second exit (jam-busting).
+While this is not a recommended practice, it is essential to exercise caution when using roundabouts.

 Upon leaving the airport, you may travel along the ABC Highway.
 ABC represents the following noted Barbadian Prime Ministers in Barbadian history: